mmisono/vatic/DEVELOPERS.md

         $ describe table_name
         $ ALTER TABLE table_name ADD column_name datatype

-Note: Look up instructions on descibing a column in MySQL if you are not familiar with this process.
+Note: Look up instructions on describing a column in MySQL if you are not familiar with this process.

 If you can afford to clear your database, a less error prone method is: